Kłodzko Fortress: Currently

-In 1945, the stronghold together with the city became part of Poland.
-The Kłodzko Fortress, its current name, looks like it did 200 years ago with little changes, and it is one of the main tourist attractions of the city.
+The Kłodzko Fortress looks like it did 200 years ago with little changes, and it is one of the main tourist attractions of the city.
 Between May and October, it is open from 9:00 to 19:00 and in the winter, it is open from 9:00 to 16:00.
 From its top, there are views of the Kłodzko Valley.
 It is also possible to visit the cellars, with a labyrinth of underground corridors, excavated in the 19th century by prisoners of war.

-The stronghold’s complex covers an area of 17 hectares.
+The stronghold's complex covers an area of 17 hectares.
 Its lower walls are 11 meters thick, and the upper walls are around four meters.
 According to some sources, it is the largest and the best preserved fortress of its kind in Poland.